Evan1415/Markov-Chain-Modelling-in-Python/README.md

 encouraged since this is how concepts are truly learned.
 So try and have a go without looking at the solutions first.

+The notebooks are compatible with Python 2.7 with numpy and matplotlib as dependancies.

 email: sheridev@tcd.ie for any related queries.